 “We pride ourselves on providing first-class, hands-on training within the industry and this partnership provides an opportunity to showcase the education, training and qualifications of the men and women who will complete this work,” said Phillips.
 “There’s a variety of work to be done that will let our apprentices acquire an array of skills on their way to a successful career.”

 Business Manager and Secretary/Treasurer of the union’s district council, Daniel Poling, added that giving back to the community is important and beneficial to everyone in the partnership.

-To learn more about WVU Extension programs, visit www.extension.wvu.edu, or contact your local office of the WVU Extension Service.
-For the latest in news from the WVU Extension Service, follow @WVUExtension on Facebook and Twitter.
+To learn more about WVU Extension programs, visit www.extension.wvu.edu, or contact your local WVU Extension office.
+For the latest in news from WVU Extension, follow @WVUExtension on Facebook and Twitter.